TheScienceMuseum/heritage-connector/docs/ner_nel.rst

 Process
 --------

-Methods to run NER and EL are all contained within the :py:meth:`heritageconnector.datastore.NERLoader` class, which persists data on predicted entities in :py:meth:`heritageconnector.datastore.NERLoader.entity_list` until this data is exported to JSON or loaded into Elasticsearch.
+Methods to run NER and EL are all in the :py:meth:`heritageconnector.datastore.NERLoader` class, which persists data on predicted entities in :py:meth:`heritageconnector.datastore.NERLoader.entity_list` until this data is exported to JSON or loaded into Elasticsearch.

 The steps to set up and run these processes are as follows.